-The Group currently sells all the crude oil produced to MOGE and Pertamina, and therefore has a significant concentration of credit risk.
-The Group does not foresee its exposure to MOGE and Pertamina to be significant as payments have been regular and there are no balances which are long over-due.
-The trade receivables from MOGE and Pertamina individually represented 100% and nil (2018: 92% and 8%) of the Group's total trade receivables respectively.
+The Group currently sells all the crude oil produced to MOGE, and therefore has a significant concentration of credit risk.
+The Group does not foresee its exposure to MOGE to be significant as payments have been regular and there are no balances which are long over-due.
+The trade receivables from MOGE represented 100% (2019: 100%) of the Group's total trade receivables respectively.